syntevo/docs/src/SmartGit/Manual/Installation/Company-wide-installation.md

 ### System properties vs. VM options

-From a technical perspective, [system properties](../GUI/AdvancedSettings/System-Properties.md) and [VM options](../GUI/AdvancedSettings/VM-options.md) are the same thing, they are just specified in different files.
+From a technical perspective, [low-level properties](../GUI/AdvancedSettings/Low-Level-Properties.md) and [VM options](../GUI/AdvancedSettings/VM-options.md) are the same thing, they are just specified in different files.
 System properties are specified in `smartgit.properties` in the [SmartGit's Settings Directory](Installation-and-Files.md#default-path-of-smartgits-settings-directory), VM options are specified in the `smartgit.vmoptions` file.
 From an administrative perspective, it's recommended to configure all system properties in the `smartgit.vmoptions` file and leave individual user `smartgit.properties` files untouched.

 #### Note